7uperior/famlafl/docs/source/index.rst

 techniques.
 Yet, applying those machine learning algorithms to model financial problems is easier said than done: finance is not a plug-and-play subject as it relates to machine learning.

-MlFinLab provides access to the latest cutting edges methods.
-MlFinLab is thus essential for quants who want to be ahead of the technology rather than being replaced by it."
+FAMLAFL provides access to the latest cutting edges methods.
+FAMLAFL is thus essential for quants who want to be ahead of the technology rather than being replaced by it."

 \- `Dr. Thomas Raffinot <https://www.linkedin.com/in/thomas-raffinot-b75734b/>`_, Financial Data Scientist at ENGIE Global Markets